 What philosophies or principles guide your decision making?

-Inclement weather decisions are based solely on the safety of transporting students to and from school.
+Inclement weather decisions are based on an assessment of the safety of transporting students to and from school by school bus.
 When we can transport students safely, we endeavor to open our schools because we are committed to teaching and learning.

 What information forms the basis of your decision?

 School closing or delay decisions are based on the best available weather forecasts and current information on road conditions.
 Ultimately the decision is only as good as the information available at the time.
 Inclement weather is by definition out of the ordinary, making it difficult to predict, thus subjecting decisions to considerable scrutiny.